Weightless, clear SPF that doubles as a smooth primer—wearable daily under makeup without leaving a white cast or heavy finish.

 Australian Gold Botanical Tinted Face Sunscreen Lotion SPF 50

-- Tint range may not match every skin tone perfectly
+- Tint may not match every skin tone well

 Buying Guide